 Under President Trump, America is stronger, safer, and more prosperous than ever before.

-Best wage growth, I think we've seen almost a decade.
+Best wage growth I think we've seen in almost a decade.

 Unemployment rate sinking to a 49-year low.

-Unemployment for African Americans at fell to a new low.
+Unemployment for African Americans that fell to a new low.

-Unemployment for Hispanics here at all-time record low.
+Unemployment for Hispanics had an all-time record low.

 And ladies and gentlemen, the best is yet to come.